 ・Shibamata conveys an authentic feeling of the Edo period, making you feel like you’re stepped back in time.

-Sugamo is perfect for a leisurely shopping tour and an experience of the slower side of life in Tokyo.
+Sugamo is perfect for a leisurely shopping tour and an experience of Tokyo's slower side.

 In any case, Tokyo’s old town areas are all full of character and will give you an entirely new perspective on the modern metropolis.
 Once you’ve visited all the must-see sightseeing spots, why not explore a shitamachi or two?